nanoframework/nf-interpreter/docs/project-documentation/contributing-workflow.md

 ## PR Feedback

-**nano Framework** team and community members will provide feedback on your change.
+**nanoFramework** team and community members will provide feedback on your change.
 Community feedback is highly valued.
 You will often see the absence of team feedback if the community has already provided good review feedback.

-1 or more **nano Framework** team members will review every PR prior to merge.
+1 or more **nanoFramework** team members will review every PR prior to merge.
 They will often reply with "LGTM, modulo comments".
 That means that the PR will be merged once the feedback is resolved.
 "LGTM" == "looks good to me".

 There are lots of thoughts and [approaches](https://github.com/antlr/antlr4-cpp/blob/master/CONTRIBUTING.md#emoji) for how to efficiently discuss changes.
 It is best to be clear and explicit with your feedback.
 Please be patient with people who might not understand the finer details about your approach to feedback.

-**nano Framework** project uses many labels for categorizing issues and pull requests.
+**nanoFramework** project uses many labels for categorizing issues and pull requests.
 Check [here](labels.md) the full list.

 ## Suggested Workflow